POI BREAKDANCING VIDEO GAME WILL TEACH CODING AND GAME DESIGN

 TOYZSTEAM uses virtual learning to increase diversity and inspire innovation in Science, Technology, Engineering, Art, Math (STEAM) fields.

-We use hip-hop culture, comic books, global cultural exposure, entrepreneurship, and music to engage students.
+We use hip-hop culture, comic books, gaming, global cultural exposure, entrepreneurship, and music to engage students.

 Our over 250 hours of culturally relevant curriculum was designed on the campus of Carnegie Mellon University.
 It has courses for English, music, coding and game design, and entrepreneurship.
 Our focus is to provide training of skills necessary for computer-related careers in Science, Technology, Engineering, Art, Math (STEAM).